Should I Include Relevant Coursework on My Resume?

 - Humans Rights and Culture

-And if you want to create a functional resume with a large education section, consider formatting your relevant coursework like you would format your work experience section:
+If you want to create a functional resume with a longer education section, consider formatting your relevant coursework like you would format a work experience section, like this:

 Bachelor of Arts in Anthropology